-1. The Bar Council is aware that, with the coronavirus outbreak and the current situation, many barristers will be working from home almost permanently.
-The following is advice on how to remain compliant and how to keep your data and devices secure while doing so.
-A list of links to more detailed documents is set out at the bottom of each section.
+1. The Bar Council is aware that following the coronavirus outbreak working from home, or away from Chambers, is now increasingly common; with remote CVP hearings being regularly used.
+The following is advice on how to remain GDPR compliant and how to keep your data and devices secure while doing so.
+A list of links to more detailed guidance is set out at the bottom of each section.